RizwanulAbidin/flyrank-capstone-metering--billing/BUILDLOG.md

   on would have done exactly that.
 Replaced with `src/money.js` — real capstone code, pure functions, obvious right answers, and needed by everything later anyway.
 Better outcome from a rule I nearly broke.
-- **Repo name.** The brief suggests `flyrank-capstone-metering-billing`; I created `flyrank-capstone-metering--billing` with a double hyphen.
-Noted rather than silently ignored — decision on renaming recorded below once made.

 ### Things I need to be able to explain